FiNeX96/AED-Proj1/README.md

 # AED - Algorithms and Data Structures ( Algoritmos e Estruturas de Dados )

-Project done for the class.
+First project done for the class, called Speedrun.

 > A road is subdivided into road segments of approximately the same length.
 Each road segment has a speed limit.
 In each move the car